Start Printed Page 5383

 The Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) requires preparation of an initial regulatory flexibility analysis for any rule that by law must be proposed for public comment, unless the agency certifies that the rule, if promulgated, will not have a significant economic impact on a substantial number of small entities.
 As required by Executive Order 13272, “Proper Consideration of Small Entities in Agency Rulemaking,” 67 FR 53461 (August 16, 2002), DOE published procedures and policies on February 19, 2003, to ensure that the potential impacts of its rules on small entities are properly considered during the rulemaking process (68 FR 7990).
 DOE has made its procedures and policies available on the Office of General Counsel's Web site: http://www.gc.doe.gov.

-DOE has reviewed this final rule under the provisions of the Regulatory Flexibility Act and the procedures and policies published on February 19, 2003.
-This final rule sets forth simplified or revised procedures for DOE coordination of Federal authorizations for the siting of interstate electric transmission facilities.
+DOE has reviewed this proposed rule under the provisions of the Regulatory Flexibility Act and the procedures and policies published on February 19, 2003.
+This proposed rule sets forth simplified or revised procedures for DOE coordination of Federal Authorizations for the siting of interstate electric transmission facilities.
 As a result, the rule directly impacts Federal agencies and not small entities.
-In those cases where a project proponent requests DOE assistance for a project Start Printed Page 66506that is not a qualifying project, DOE expects that the provisions of this final rule, if adopted, would not affect the substantive interests of such project proponents, including any project proponents that are small entities.
-DOE expects actions taken under the provisions to coordinate information and agency communication before applications for Federal authorizations are submitted to Federal agencies for review and consideration would help reduce application review and decision-making timelines.
-Because use of the IIP Process set forth in this final rule is voluntary, DOE further expects that the project proponent requesting assistance has made the calculation that the request was in the best interests of the project proponent.
+In those cases where a Project Proponent requests DOE assistance for a project that is not a Qualifying Project, DOE expects that the provisions of this proposed rule, if adopted, would not affect the substantive interests of such Project Proponents, including any Project Proponents that are small entities.
+DOE expects actions taken under the proposed provisions to coordinate information and agency communication before applications for Federal Authorizations are submitted to Federal agencies for review and consideration would help reduce application review and decision-making timelines.
+Because use of the IIP Process set forth in the proposed rule is voluntary, DOE further expects that the Project Proponent requesting assistance has made the calculation that the request was in the best interests of the Project Proponent.
 The request would also help facilitate transmission developers with determining the likelihood that they would successfully obtain permits, which is necessary to make their proposed project successful in the competitive, regional transmission planning processes.
-On the basis of the foregoing, DOE certifies that this final rule would not have a significant economic impact on a substantial number of small entities.
+On the basis of the foregoing, DOE certifies that this proposed rule would not have a significant economic impact on a substantial number of small entities.
 Accordingly, DOE has not prepared a regulatory flexibility analysis for this rulemaking.
 DOE's certification and supporting statement of factual basis will be provided to the Chief Counsel for Advocacy of the Small Business Administration pursuant to 5 U.S.C.
 605(b).

 D. Paperwork Reduction Act

-The rule contains information collection requirements subject to review and approval by OMB pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
+The proposed rule contains information collection requirements subject to review and approval by OMB pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.) and the procedures implementing that Act, 5 CFR 1320.1 et seq.
 This requirement has been submitted to OMB for approval.
-Public reporting burden for providing information during the pre-application process is estimated to average twenty-five (25) hours per response.
+Public reporting burden for requesting information during the pre-application process is estimated to average 30 minutes per response.
 Public reporting burden for requesting DOE assistance in the Federal authorization process is estimated to average one hour per response.
 Both of these burden estimates include the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-The pre-application burden estimate also includes time necessary to share and discuss information during pre-application meetings.

 Notwithstanding any other provision of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the requirements of the PRA, unless that collection of information displays a currently valid OMB Control Number.